on sabbatical academic year 2021/22

-Schneider's primary interest in practice and teaching is the integration of architecture and structural engineering in design - how these two disciplines inform each other and in their overlap lead to new frontiers of design.
+Schneider’s primary interest in practice and teaching is the integration of architecture and structural engineering: how these two disciplines inform each other and in their overlap lead to new frontiers of design.
+Currently this includes a focus on the engineering of innovative timber structures expanding the conventional boundaries of frames and mass timber through projects, writing and design research.